 Even though Marissa Meyer just banned “working from home” at Yahoo! (a place I worked at for a few years a while back) I think that any trend towards less working from home is simply regressive.
 If you think about it, we no longer need to travel to work – work travels to us.
 At least most work, that is.
 We used to have to “commute” to go to a place where our colleagues worked, spent a chunk of time working together, maybe some kibitzing, maybe some goofing around, a little lunch, more work, then we went home.
 Now, no matter where we are in the world, our work can easily come to us.
 And it is coming to us more and more rapidly.
 This is the future of work.

 Unfortunately, both corporate and government cultures need to change to take the fullest advantage of this new world (Although it’s been here for a while, people still seem to think that telecommuting is a new idea).
-For corporations, face time is still significant, although it often drags down productivity, forcing employees to waste time traveling when they could be working.
+Face time is still significant for corporations, although it often drags down productivity, forcing employees to waste time traveling when they could be working.
 On the government side, they still answer the clamor for more foreign skilled worker visas, even though these companies can easily set up the prospective employee in their home country as a productive worker from here.

 People ask: what about collaboration?
 What about team building?
 How can I make sure that they are doing their jobs and not goofing off?
-If you’ve hired right, you will never need to ask yourself those questions.
+You will never need to ask yourself those questions if you’ve hired right.
 I think we can safely say that we’ve progressed to the point where a team can meet and work together well, even virtually.
 In many cases, teams are dispersed globally, making it fairly dumb for an employee to travel to an office, merely have conference calls with people halfway around the world, and then travel back.
 By now, most employees already have state-of-the-art (sometimes even more state-of-the-art facilities than their employers) in their own homes.
 The future of work can now be found at home.